 So I made some chicken pie recently and guess what other ingredient went into it?
 Aubergine...
 I added the aubergine to the recipe because I had it in the fridge and at the time I was making my chicken pie, I remembered it and I thought to myself, If it was good in beef, it would definitely taste better with chicken.
 I was right; it was pure heaven to taste.
 The flaky crust and the moist chicken filling was so good I had to control myself from eating it all up.
 Chicken pie is another popular pie made in Nigeria and the best one I had was from sweet sensations, they never disappoint with their pies.
 Well, there goes an advert that sweet sensation didn't pay for.
 Lol

-I’m aware people make this pie differently, depending on individual preferences.
-When I make Nigerian style meat pie, I added curry and thyme to the recipe but with my chicken pie, I stuck with pepper, salt, seasoning, onions and maybe parsley because I absolutely love it.
+I'm aware people make this pie differently, depending on individual preferences.
+When I make Nigerian meat pies, I add curry and thyme to the recipe but with chicken pie, I stick to using pepper, salt, seasoning, onions and maybe parsley because I absolutely love it.
 Nowadays, I add it to almost everything I cook.
 You can also choose to have the chicken chunky or minced and you can have them both.
-I also used chicken thigh for this recipe as I find chicken breast dry and in a way expensive/overrated.
-I only use chicken breast for my chicken pie when I am pressed for time otherwise, I go for another chicken part and then de-bone but I recommend chicken thigh as it is one of the juiciest part of a chicken.
+Also, I used chicken thigh for this pie recipe as I find chicken breast dry and in a way

 Ok I need to stop rambling and get on with it.
-Grab your apron and rolling pin and let’s get cooking/baking.
+Grab your apron and rolling pin and let’s get cooking and baking.

 600g plain flour, extra for dusting